 How to Thrive in the BDSM Scene with a Disability

-There’s a myth that if you’re not 100% able-bodied, you aren’t able to enjoy life to the fullest, let alone a sex life, and forget about kink play.
+There’s a myth that if you’re not 100% able-bodied, you aren’t able to participate in kink, and forget about kink play.
+But the truth is, many people actively enjoy the BDSM scene with a disability.
 Who started that thought though?
-Because it’s quite the opposite!
+Because let me tell you... it’s quite the opposite!

 On my BDSM journey, I have met numerous people who have health issues, physical disabilities and mental health issues.
 All of these people are productive and involved members of the BDSM community.
 I myself have an autoimmune and chronic pain disorder, in spite of this I have been able to enjoy BDSM events, topping and bottoming in play scenes, and learnt a lot about myself and BDSM, all while making friends along the way.